 How to Help a Xanax Addict

-If you or someone you care about is fighting an addiction to Xanax - a drug commonly prescribed to treat anxiety—you don't have to fight the battle alone.
+If you or someone you care about is fighting an addiction to Xanax - you don't have to fight the battle alone.
 Treatment centers provide those suffering from Xanax addiction the support they need to find and maintain recovery.

 Xanax abuse can cause a number of disorienting symptoms in the user, including sleepiness, dizziness, difficulty concentrating, and memory problems.
 Because of these effects, you want to approach a person abusing it while they are sober.

 Try to approach them with the understanding that they are suffering from a disease and not a failure of willpower.